Coincident Massless, Minimally Coupled Scalar Correlators on General Cosmological Backgrounds: Conclusions

 \section{Conclusions}

 We have studied the massless, minimally coupled scalar (\ref{MMCSL}) on a general cosmological background (\ref{geometry}) which undergoes primordial inflation.
 Our goal was to derive good analytic approximations for the coincidence limits of the scalar propagator and its first two derivatives (\ref{threeDs}) which we call $A(t)$, $B_{\mu}(t)$ and $C_{\mu\nu}(t)$.
 Because dynamical graviton and scalar modes obey the same equation \cite{Lifshitz:1945du}, these correlators are crucial to building models of the quantum gravitational back-reaction on inflation \cite{Tsamis:1997rk}, and to {\it deriving} these models by re-summing the large logarithms induced by loops of inflationary gravitons \cite{Miao:2021gic}.
+Each of our analytic approximations was tested numerically using a plausible expansion history developed in section 2.3.
+However, we stress that the analytic approximations are valid for {\it any} geometry (\ref{geometry}) which experiences primordial inflation, and do not depend upon the parameters introduced in section 2.3.

 Our strategy was to derive $B_{\mu}(t)$ and $C_{\mu\nu}(t)$ from $A(t)$.
 In section 3 we expressed $A(t)$ as a dimensionally regulated, spatial Fouri\-er mode sum (\ref{Asum}) of an amplitude $\mathcal{A}(t,k)$.
 In the ultraviolet this amplitude has a series expansion, (\ref{gammazeta}) and (\ref{gammaexp}), in powers of the small parameter $(aH/k)^2$.
 Figure~\ref{hc10} shows that just the first two terms of this expansion provide an excellent approximation until the moment of first horizon crossing $k = a(t_k) H(t_k)$.
 After first horizon crossing, and before second crossing, the amplitude freezes in to a constant value (\ref{freezein}-\ref{Cdef}).
 Figures~\ref{hc10} and \ref{2ndcross} demonstrate that this approximation remains valid until the mode experiences second horizon crossing after the end of inflation.
 At this point Figure~\ref{2ndcross} shows that the amplitude is well approximated by a damped oscillatory form (\ref{post2}).